Carlos Dávila Dávila: Career

-Dávila served as an advisor to the Puerto Rico Constitutional Assembly that drafted the islands' Constitution, was appointed Deputy Solicitor General by Governor Muñoz, he served as the first Director of the Office of Legislative Services of Puerto Rico between 1954 and 1961, appointed as such by Senate President Samuel R. Quiñones and House Speaker Ernesto Ramos Antonini, until he was appointed to the bench by Governor Luis Muñoz Marín on June 1, 1961, when the court expanded from 7 to 9 members.
+Dávila served as served as Deputy Prosecutor of the Puerto Rico Department of Justice and an as advisor to the Puerto Rico Constitutional Assembly that drafted the islands' Constitution, was appointed Deputy Solicitor General by Governor Muñoz, he served as the first Director of the Office of Legislative Services of Puerto Rico between 1954 and 1961, appointed as such by Senate President Samuel R. Quiñones and House Speaker Ernesto Ramos Antonini, until he was appointed to the bench by Governor Luis Muñoz Marín on June 1, 1961, when the court expanded from 7 to 9 members.
 Served in the Puerto Rico Supreme Court until his retirement on April 30, 1984.
 He became close to Muñoz while helping draft the Popular Democratic Party platform for the 1956 general elections.
 He died on July 20, 2010, at age 96, in Guaynabo, Puerto Rico.

 His son and namesake, Carlos Dávila Vélez is a former Superior Court judge, and his daughter, The Hon.
 María Adaljisa Dávila Vélez, currently serves as a Superior Court judge.